nexus-stc/hyperboria/papers-please/03-roadmap.md

 #### Legend
 - (*) Big theoretical task
-- (E) Perhaps non-essential but worth to try
+- (E) Non-essential but still worth to try

 ## Accessibility of Science